jianghd1996/IM-Net_reproduction/README.md

 # IM-Net_reproduction
 This repository is the project for course Deep Generation Model.
-In this project, I try to reproduce [IM-Net](https://www.sfu.ca/~zhiqinc/imgan/Readme.html) in pytorch and optimize the training process.
+In this project, I try to reproduce [IM-Net](https://www.sfu.ca/~zhiqinc/imgan/Readme.html) in pytorch and optimize the sampling and training process.

+There are two sampling methods in this repo,  `baseline` is multi resolution training and `soft_boundary` is soft boundary training process.